 There are many different causes of pink eye in dogs, and your vet will try to work out which one he's dealing with so that he can treat it correctly.

-Canine conjunctivitis can be caused by a bacterial or fungal infection.
+Conjunctivitis in Cocker Spaniel can be caused by a bacterial or fungal infection.

 If it's bacterial, the culprit is likely to be the streptococcus or staphylococcus bacterium.